drock07/squirt-cli/README.md

 CONFIG
 ------
-Reactman needs a configuration to run.
-Optional keys are marked with a *
+Squirt needs a `.squirtrc` config file to run.

-You can also export an object form a .js file, this allows you to use validation and filter functions.

-See the working example in `./test/` for more information

 * `templatesPath` defines where Reactman will look for templates
 * `templates` defines the available templates